View of Sand Canyon Recreation area, Saint George, Utah

 Bryce Canyon National Park

-We are already planning on our next visit to the Saint George Area and it is a timing issue.
+We are planning our next visit to the Saint George Area, but it is a timing issue.
 Cedar Breaks National Park is close; it is too snowy this time of year.
-I really want to go to the North Rim of the Grand Canyon, which is still closed in March, for the winter.
+I want to go to the North Rim of the Grand Canyon, which is still closed in March, for the winter.
 The North Rim doesn’t open until May 15, which is probably too hot in Saint George but would be great in Cedar Breaks.
-The North Rim Closes on October 15 for the winter, probably the best route would be from north to south in the fall, stopping Cedar Breaks and then catching the North Rim, right before it closes for the season.
-Not in the plan for now.
+The North Rim Closes on October 15 for the winter; probably the best route would be from north to south in the fall, stopping Cedar Breaks and then catching the North Rim right before it closes for the season, not in the plan for now.
 Perhaps we can do that in a few years.
-Maybe I will remember to look at my own recommendations.
+Maybe I will remember to look at my recommendations.

 Bryce Canyon National Park Hatch Utah